Skip to main content

 If you need to mention a new model, ask four questions.
 Is there a public source?
 Is there a date?
 Is it clear what exactly changed?
 Is there confirmation in the current interface or catalog?
 If the answer is no, soften the wording: “the model is available in the current catalog” rather than “the platform added the model.”

 Do not use words that create a sense of urgent announcement without a source.
-Do not write about breakthroughs, revolutions, sharp quality increases, or massive changes in user experience unless confirmed by separate materials.
-The review should help navigate, not substitute a press release.
+Do not write about breakthroughs, revolutions, sharp quality increases, or massive changes in user experience if this is not confirmed by separate materials.
+A review should help navigate, not substitute for a press release.

-For a sustainable review, set a verification date.
+For a sustainable review, set a date of verification.
 Next to each block, indicate which page or file the information relies on: model catalog, /images, /videos, /pricing, /support.
-When the catalog changes, update not only the model list but also the related text: tasks, use cases, warnings about result verification.
+When the catalog changes, update not only the list of models but also the related text: tasks, usage examples, warnings about result verification.

-If the article is published in /news/articles, it is useful to add a short editorial note: information is current as of the verification date, tariffs and limits should be checked on /pricing, and generations and access depend on the current interface.
-This reduces the risk that reference material will be read as an indefinite promise.
+If the article is published in /news/articles, it is useful to add a short editorial note: information is current as of the verification date, pricing and limits should be checked on /pricing, and generations and access depend on the current interface.
+This reduces the risk that reference material will be read as a perpetual promise.

 What to do with external models and brands

 Brands and models are not translated: ChatGPT, Gemini, Claude, Grok, DeepSeek, Perplexity, DALL-E, Sora, VEO, Nano Banana, GPT Image 2, Veo 3.1, Seedance, Wan, Kling.
-But mentioning a brand does not equal comparison.
-If you compare Neiron AI with an external service, public sources, links, and methodology are required.
-If there are no sources, limit yourself to describing Neiron AI's current catalog and user tasks.
+But mentioning a brand is not the same as comparing.
+If you compare Neiron AI to an external service, you need public sources, links, and methodology.
+If there are no sources, limit yourself to describing the current Neiron AI catalog and user tasks.

 How to avoid repetition with other articles

-A model review should not repeat general material about working with multiple models.
-Its task is to show how to conduct a reference review without false announcements.
-It also does not replace an article about choosing a model for a task: that is about personal workflow, while this is about editorial presentation of the catalog.
+A model review should not repeat the general material about working with multiple models.
+Its task is to show how to create a reference review without false announcements.
+It also does not replace the article on choosing a model for a task: that article is about personal workflow, while this one is about editorial presentation of the catalog.

-To keep the topic focused, stay on three things: the difference between catalog and news, rules for verifying a model before publication, and updating reference material.
+To keep focus, stick to three things: the difference between catalog and news, rules for checking a model before publication, and updating reference material.
 Everything else can be moved to internal links: /pricing for terms, /images and /videos for media scenarios, /support for questions.

 How to format a model card

 For each model in the review, it is useful to create a short card.
-It should include the name, type of tasks, confirmed source, verification date, and cautious description of scenarios.
-For example: a model with web access can be described as an option for searching and analyzing current information if confirmed by the catalog.
-A reasoning model can be associated with complex questions, but do not promise a correct answer without verification.
+It should include the name, task type, confirmed source, verification date, and a cautious description of scenarios.
+For example: a model with web access can be described as an option for searching and analyzing current information, if confirmed by the catalog.
+A reasoning model can be linked to complex questions, but you should not promise a correct answer without verification.

-The card should not turn into an advertisement.
+The card should not turn into an advertising block.
 Avoid absolute ratings, comparisons without sources, and conclusions about superiority.
-If you have not conducted tests, write about purpose rather than ranking.
-If tests were conducted internally, describe them as internal experience, not universal proof.
+If you have not conducted tests, write about purpose, not ranking.
+If tests were conducted internally, describe them as internal experience, not as universal proof.

 How to maintain a change history

-If the review is regularly updated, keep a simple edit history: date, what changed, which source was verified, which wording was removed.
+If the review is updated regularly, keep a simple edit history: date, what changed, which source was checked, which formulations were removed.
 This helps avoid repeating old announcements and mixing the current catalog with previous materials.
 When publishing in /news/articles, such discipline is especially important: the reader expects that the article will not create a false sense of a fresh release.

 The change history also helps the editor explain why the material was written cautiously.
-If there is no public date for a model's addition, the review should not invent one for a nice headline.
-It is enough to say that the model is available in the current catalog as of the verification date, and access conditions should be checked in the interface and on /pricing.
+If there is no public date for adding a model, the review should not invent one for a nice headline.
+It is enough to say that the model is available in the current catalog as of the verification date, and access terms should be checked in the interface and on /pricing.

 Mini checklist before publishing a review

 Before publishing, go through a short checklist.
-Every model must have a confirmed name.
-Every statement about access must have a source.
-Every mention of a tariff must have a link to /pricing or a cautious wording without restating terms.
-Every practical example must have a user task, not an abstract promise of quality.
+Each model should have a confirmed name.
+Each statement about access should have a source.
+Each mention of pricing should link to /pricing or use cautious wording without restating terms.
+Each practical example should have a user task, not an abstract promise of quality.

 If the review involves media models, add links to /images and /videos.
-If the reader may encounter questions about payment, limits, or generation status, add /support.
+If a reader may encounter questions about payment, limits, or generation status, add /support.
 If the article touches on user data, attached materials, or responsibility for results, use /privacy and /offer.
-Such a set of links makes the review verifiable and helps avoid turning it into a collection of unconfirmed theses.
+Such a set of links makes the review verifiable and helps avoid turning it into a collection of unconfirmed claims.

-A safe AI model review is built on the current catalog, verification date, and honest wording.
+A safe AI model review is built on the current catalog, a verification date, and honest wording.
 If there is no release source, do not make news.
 If there is no methodology, do not make a ranking.
-If there is no confirmation of tariff or limit, send the reader to /pricing.
+If there is no confirmation of pricing or limits, send the reader to /pricing.
 This way, the review remains useful, does not duplicate already approved materials, and does not add unconfirmed claims.